-If registering a company in Ireland, then you must have a Registered Office Address in the Republic of Ireland.
-This is a legal requirement, and one you need to consider carefully.
-All legal notices and correspondence with the Companies Registration Office are sent to this address.
+When setting up a company in Ireland, you need to have a registered office address.
+It is a legal requirement to have a registered address in the Republic of Ireland.
+Your company’s legal notices and correspondence with the Companies Registration Office will be sent to this address.

-Your Registered Office Address is where you keep your statutory registers and records, such as the register of directors and minute books.
+Your registered address is where you keep your statutory registers and records, such as the register of directors and minute books.
 The Companies Registration Office (CRO) stipulates that this address must be an actual physical location – not just a PO box number.
-There is a reason for this.
 Bodies like the CRO and Revenue Commissioners have the right to inspect certain registers and documents at your registered office.

 If you are just beginning to set up your company, you may not have a suitable address to use.
-You can use your home address, but this address will be publicly available to anyone who searches on the CRO.
-The CRO allows you to use an authorised agent instead, such as accountants, to meet your Registered Office obligations.
+You can use your home address, but keep in mind that this address will be publicly available to anyone who searches on the Companies Registration Office website.
+The CRO allows you to use an authorised agent instead, such as Accountant Online, to meet your registered office obligations.

-- A Republic of Ireland address: Anyone forming a new company in Ireland must be able to provide it with an address within the State.
+- A Dublin 3 address: Anyone forming a new company in Ireland must be able to provide an address within the State.
 This is needed to comply with the legal requirements for companies in this jurisdiction.
-It applies to residents and non-residents alike,
+It applies to residents and non-residents alike

-- Secure address which retains the privacy of your home/office address
+- A secure address which retains the privacy of your home/office address

 - Secure receipt and forwarding of legal documentation and CRO correspondence

 - Safe retention of Statutory Registers and Records, if required.
-Companies in Ireland are legally required to maintain minutes of general meetings and directors’ meetings.
+Companies in Ireland have a legal requirement to maintain minutes of general meetings and directors’ meetings.
 Minute books must be kept at the registered office and be open to inspection by any member of the company.
 Similarly, companies must keep Statutory Registers at their registered office.
 These include registers of Members, Directors & Secretaries, and of Directors & Secretaries interests.
-We can hold such records either physically or electronically for your company, if required.
+We can hold such records either physically or electronically for your company if required.

-The supply and servicing of a Registered Office address is just one of the many services we provide to new businesses in Ireland.
-Find out more about other new company formation services, which include: Company Formation, Tax Registration, Company Secretarial services, Company Seal and Business Address
+The servicing of a registered office address is just one of the many services we provide to new businesses in Ireland.
+Find out more about other new company formation services in our “Why Set Up A Limited Company In Ireland” guide.